4-2-4T: Overview

-This wheel arrangement was mainly used on various tank locomotive configurations.
+This wheel arrangement was only used on various tank locomotive configurations.
 Eight 4-2-4 well- and back-tank locomotives which entered service on the Bristol and Exeter Railway in 1853 appear to have been the first with this wheel arrangement.
 The engine was designed by James Pearson, the railway company's engineer, and featured single large flangeless driving wheels between two supporting four-wheeled bogies.
 The water was carried in both well- and back-tanks, leaving the boilers exposed in the same way as on most tender locomotives.

 Usage

 United Kingdom

 The first eight known 4-2-4T locomotives entered service on the broad gauge Bristol and Exeter Railway in 1853 and 1854, numbered in the range from 39 to 46.
 They had 9 ft diameter flangeless driving wheels, supported by leading and trailing two-axle bogies.
 The water was carried in both well- and back-tanks.
 Two more engines were built in 1859 and 1862, but with much smaller 7 ft 6 in diameter driving wheels.